AnishEllore/anishellore.github.io/index.md

 layout: page
 excerpt: "Anish Ellore's personal website"
 ---
 I am passionate about building scalable applications, and I like to make optimizations to make things work faster.
 I have made such optimizations previously during my undergraduate thesis in Federated Learning.
 My thesis focused on solving some of the federated learning challenges, including communication overhead and computation load.
-My primary research interests include Distributed Systems, Machine Learning, Federated Learning, and Privacy.
+And coming to research, I am interested in Distributed Systems, Machine Learning, Federated Learning, and Privacy.
 ## Publications
 ----